How To Comply With Privacy in Retail Businesses

 Redaction and PII

 Protecting your company’s reputation is the number one priority.
-If your consumers lose trust in your company, not only will your business suffer, but it can be put in a situation where it may have to close.
 It is far easier to keep your customers’ trust than to repair a problem that caused them to lose faith in your business.
-Redacting video data is an easy solution to protecting everyone.
+Redacting (blurring) video data is an easy solution to protecting everyone.
 For law enforcement, some methods and applications can reverse the redaction or encryption if necessary.

 It is crucial when considering your surveillance solutions to have a quality data redaction system like CaseGuard.
 Protecting your company’s integrity is priceless.
 Having an easy-to-use solution that works across all your digital files and helps to expand the reach of your business opportunities is an invaluable asset.
 Be sure to walk through all decisions regarding the installation of your surveillance system with a privacy professional.
 The privacy professional can also help explain redaction processes and help you choose the appropriate design, applications, and setup.
 Make a choice to include CaseGuard as part of your reputation and privacy management.